cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 <strong class="alert-header">Caveats</strong>

-There are some Next.js specific caveats due to it's server side architecture relating to `getInitialProps` and `getStaticProps`.
+There are some Next.js specific caveats due to its server side architecture relating to `getInitialProps` and `getStaticProps`.
 [Learn more here](https://github.com/cypress-io/cypress/tree/develop/npm/react/examples/nextjs#server-side-props).

 </Alert>